Shrug-Time/Shrug/README.md

 2. **Component State Inconsistencies:** Multiple components (QuestionList, TotemDetail, TotemPageClient) each maintained their own separate liked state.
 3. **Incorrect Handler Binding:** The `onUnlike` handler was sometimes not being properly passed to the TotemButton component.
 4. **Backend State Management:** The TotemService was handling the like/unlike operations but had some edge cases where the state wasn't properly updated.
+5. **Error Throwing for Already Liked State:** The service would throw an error when a user tried to like a totem they had already liked, leading to inconsistent UI state.

 ## Implemented Fixes